The NPQSENCO

-NPQ Special Educational Needs Coordinator (NPQSENDCO) – designed for Special Educational Needs Co-ordinators, teachers interested in developing expertise in SEND or school leaders.
-This NPQ will be the mandatory qualification for SENCOs from September 2024.
+NPQ Special Educational Needs Coordinator (NPQSENDCO) – this has been designed for Special Educational Needs Co-ordinators, teachers interested in developing an expertise in SEND or school leaders.
+This NPQ is the mandatory qualification for SENCOs, this came into effect in September 2024.

 The new and reformed National Professional Qualifications are completely different to previous NPQs and our expert facilitators will help you apply your study to what you are doing right now: